 At the NSLC on Psychology & Neuroscience, you will delve into the science of the mind as you explore child development and personality types and learn to motivate others.
-Through clinical psychology simulations and hands-on neurology labs, you will explore the relationships between the brain and human behavior.
+Through clinical psychology simulations and hands-on neurology workshops, you will explore the relationships between the brain and human behavior.

 Listen, assess, and suggest treatments for your patients during a clinical simulation.